For Colored Girls Who Have Considered Suicide / When the Rainbow Is Enuf: Synopsis

 The lady in orange discusses a relationship that left her heartbroken.
 She says that ever since she realized that someone would call a "colored girl an evil woman a bitch or a nag" (56) she has tried not to be that person.
 She tries to not only give joy, but to receive it as well.
 She finds herself in what she believes to be a real and honest relationship.
 Yet, the guy keeps going back to his ex-lover.
-The lady in orange tried to move on by finding another lover, but she wasn't satisfied.
+The lady in orange tried to move on by finding another lover, but she was not satisfied.
 She tried to avoid sadness, but she found herself heartbroken by this man.
-She could not stand being "sorry & colored at the same time / it’s so redundant in the modern world".
+She could not stand being "sorry & colored at the same time / it's so redundant in the modern world".